kalebpederson/nunit.dependencyinjection/Readme.md

 // container and then use the IocRegistrarTypeDiscoverer.
 [assembly: NUnitTypeDiscoverer(typeof(IocRegistrarTypeDiscoverer))]

-// The registrar above will look for implementations of IIocRegistrar,
+// The registrar above will scan for implementations of IIocRegistrar,
-// which the RegistrarBase class implements, and then execute the
+// which the RegistrarBase class implements, and then execute each
-// specified registrations:
+// discovered registrations:
 public class MyRegistrar : RegistrarBase<IUnityContainer>
 {
   protected override void RegisterInternal(IUnityContainer container)